be9904/be9904.github.io/_posts/2023-08-25-liminal-space.md

 **2. Rigging**

-I initially rigged the character using Mixamo's auto rigger.
-However, since Mixamo's auto rigger is designed for humanoid characters, applying animations caused the coin's body to distort.
-To fix this issue, I imported the character in a T-pose into Blender, where I removed unnecessary bones and made minor adjustments to bone weights.
+I initially attempted to rig the character using Mixamo's auto rigger.
+However, since Mixamo's auto rigger is for humanoid characters, applying animations caused the coin's body to distort.
+To fix this issue, I imported the character in a T-pose into Blender, removed unnecessary bones and made minor adjustments to bone weights.

 <p align="center">
   <img src="/assets/img/2023-08-25-liminal-space/rig.png" width="60%" height="60%">